E-Levy: Government urged to improve communication strategy

 ▶ Click Here for Full AFCON Coverage ◀

-Dr. Kwame Asah-Asante, a Political Science Lecturer at, University of Ghana, has urged the Government to improve its political communication strategy to win the support of the citizenry in the implementation of policies and programs.
+Dr. Kwame Asah-Asante, a Political Science Lecturer, University of Ghana, has urged the Government to improve its political communication strategy to win the support of the citizenry in the implementation of policies and programmes.

 He said the Government ought to engage the services of a political advisor who would advise on political communication strategy for intended Government policies.

-Contributing to a news program on Saturday, February 03, 2022, Dr. Asante said some people remained opposed to the Government’s proposed Electronic Transactions Levy (E-Levy) because “consultation and consensus-building were missing from the process.”
+Contributing to a news programme on Saturday, February 03, 2022, Dr Asah-Asante said some people remained opposed to the Government’s proposed Electronic Transactions Levy (E-Levy) because “consultation and consensus building was missing from the process.”

 “There are quite a number of Ghanaians who don’t support E-Levy...
 Government must work towards political communication.
 It must be plain with the people and solicit ideas where necessary,” he said.